Dexta Daps: Public image

 Dexta's more popular songs follow themes of love, sex, and relationships.
 Songs like "Owner" and "No Underwear" are examples of his more lewd songs where Daps speaks explicitly about his experiences with multiple women.
 These songs influenced his image as "Dancehall's biggest sex symbol" and have resulted in a large female following.
 Currently, Daps is infamous for his sexually explicit concerts where he invites female audience members on stage.

 While less commonly associated with his character, Dexta also often portrays a more rugged and violent "gun man" persona.
-Seen in songs like "grow rough" and "Squeeze".
+Seen in songs like "Grow Rough" and "Squeeze".
 While this theme of song has not achieved as much commercial success as others, it is still very prominent in the Dancehall scene.

 Finally Dexta portrays a strong sense of family and community with those in his home town.
 In an interview explaining the origin of his song "Shabba Madda Pot", he explains that Shabba's (a friend living in the community) mother, "Muma Christie" would regularly cook meals for the children in the community and would make sure that everyone had something to eat.
 He holds his community closely and is thankful for what he has learned growing up there.
 Daps' family side is also displayed in his public expressions of love for his mother.
 He has multiple songs devoted to her including "Mek Mama Proud", and "Superhero," the latter of which contains a line saying, "just say what you want it reach to you".
-On August 2021 the artiste delivered on this promise when he purchased a new Porsche Macan for his mother as a birthday gift accompanied by an instagram post captioned "I DNT USUALLY DO THIS BUT HAPPY BDAY MUM P…LOVE U UNCONDITIONALLY LA FAMILIA".
+In August 2021 the artiste delivered on this promise when he purchased a new Porsche Macan for his mother as a birthday gift accompanied by an Instagram post captioned "I DNT USUALLY DO THIS BUT HAPPY BDAY MUM P…LOVE U UNCONDITIONALLY LA FAMILIA".

 Controversies

 Dexta Daps' tendency to invite women on stage at his performance has been the subject of much controversy.
-At one of his performances in the Cayman Islands, a woman that was invited on stage attempted to remove her underwear and place it atop the artist’s head.
+At one of his performances in the Cayman Islands, a woman that was invited on stage attempted to remove her underwear and place it atop the artist's head.
 According to one radio broadcaster, DJ Amber, Dexta should be able to recognize by now that he is being victimized by the very women he is trying to entertain.
 The artist, however, has ignored such opinions as these as he continues to invite women onstage during his performance.

 Another controversy arose on April 8, 2020, when Grandison was arrested in his home-town of Seaview Gardens for suspected gun possession and involvement in gun violence.
-Despite having no clear convictions, the artist’s application for release was denied on April 20, “I have not done anything to be incarcerated,” he pleaded.
+Despite having no clear convictions, the artist's application for release was denied on April 20, “I have not done anything to be incarcerated,” he pleaded.
 He was later released on April 30 with no formal charges being laid against him.